alexhkurz/introduction-to-coalgebraic-logic/contents/Presenting-Functors-by-Operations-and-Equations.md

 tags: coalgebraic logic, coalgebraic modal logic, maths, functorial modal logic
 ---

-# Presenting Functors by Operations and Equations
+# Presenting Functors

 (draft)

-The main theorem is that a functor on a variety (in the sense of universal algebra) has a presentation by operations and equations if and only if the functor preserves sifted colimits.
+The main theorem is that a functor on a variety (in the sense of universal algebra) has a **presentation by operations and equations** if and only if the functor preserves sifted colimits.

 The theory of sifted colimits is well explained in Adamek-Rosicky-Vitale.
 We only cover some highlights.